trackmania-rl/tmrl/readme/tuto_library.md

 #### Training parameters

 There are no epochs in RL.
-What we call `epoch` in `tmrl` is simply the point where the `Trainer` sends data to `wandb` and may checkpoint the training session on hard drive.
+What we call `epoch` in `tmrl` is simply the point where the `Trainer` sends data to `wandb` and may checkpoint the training session on the hard drive.

 An `epoch` is made of a fixed number of `rounds`, and a `round` is made of a fixed number of training `steps`.
 These values are very arbitrary and you can set mostly whatever you like depending on how often you want to see metrics printed and logged (they are printed at the end of each `round` and logged at the end of each `epoch`):